Dying single mom leads suit asserting California law allows medical aid in dying

-The second patient plaintiff is Sacramento resident Elizabeth Wallner, who has stage IV colon cancer that has metastasized to her liver and lungs.
-She has fought the cancer with 18 rounds of weeklong chemotherapy treatments that made her “mind-bendingly sick,” four surgeries to remove parts of her liver and colon, radiation, radio-ablation, and any other method that offers even the slightest hope of extending her life.
-Elizabeth and her family, including her 19-year-old son and her Catholic father, support her end-of-life wishes, including the option of aid in dying.
+The second patient plaintiff was Sacramento resident Elizabeth Wallner, who had stage IV colon cancer that metastasized to her liver and lungs.
+She fought the cancer with 18 rounds of weeklong chemotherapy treatments that made her “mind-bendingly sick,” four surgeries to remove parts of her liver and colon, radiation, radio-ablation, and any other method that offers even the slightest hope of extending her life.
+Elizabeth’s family, including her 19-year-old son and her Catholic father, supported her end-of-life wishes, including the option of aid in dying.

 “No one would want to live through unbearable pain,” said Elizabeth.
 “Quite frankly, one simply can’t understand it until they are faced with the reality.”

-The third patient plaintiff is Wolf Breiman, a retired landscape architect from Ventura who was diagnosed six years ago with an incurable cancer of the white blood cells called multiple myeloma.
-Although he is coping with fatigue and a compromised immune system, Wolf continues to work in his yard daily.
-He and his wife, Debbie, are staunch supporters of end-of-life options for all Californians.
+The third patient plaintiff was Wolf Breiman, a retired landscape architect from Ventura who was diagnosed with an incurable cancer of the white blood cells called multiple myeloma.
+Wolf and his wife, Debbie, were staunch supporters of end-of-life options for all Californians.